• Published April 8, 2023

 Resilience is our ability to respond adaptively to challenges.
 It’s what helps us get back up again, stronger, after meeting life’s hurdles, disappointments, and failures.
 It’s more than simply bouncing back from adversity or not breaking in the face of hardship.
 Resilient leadership also includes growth.

-In the last few years, as we have all adapted to unprecedented change in our professional and personal lives due to the global COVID pandemic, our resilience is being now tested more than ever.
+In recent years, as we’ve all adapted to unprecedented change in our professional and personal lives, our resilience has been tested more than ever.

 If you’re in a role managing others, it’s important that you are demonstrating resilient leadership for your colleagues at work.
 A resilient leader is one who demonstrates the ability to see failures as minor setbacks, with the tenacity to bounce back quickly and turn challenges into opportunities.

-In difficult times, your people are looking to you for support and courage; they’re looking for you to set the direction and build alignment and commitment.
+In difficult times, your team is looking to you for support and courage; they’re looking for you to set the direction and build alignment and commitment.

 If you practice resilient leadership, you’ll project a positive outlook that will help others maintain the emotional strength they need to commit to a shared vision, and the courage to move forward and overcome setbacks.